-We celebrated 25 years of service to the community in 2015.
+We celebrated 30 years of service to the community in 2019, and are celebrating the 10th anniversary of our pioneering partnership with the NHS in 2020.
 We’ve come a long way since we started back in 1989.
 Take a look at our journey.

 1989 – Our journey begins with a few riders and borrowed ponies based at Appin Riding School, Drem.
 Gill and Garth Morrison spend months searching for a place to call our own.

 1989 – Gill and Garth decide on West Fenton.
 So, with a handful of friends, 4 borrowed ponies and 8 riders we move in.
 The Muirfield Group is officially born!

 1990 – At first, there is just a Friday morning session in a muddy field.
 As word spreads we add a Tuesday morning.

 1995 – After much fundraising effort from our fantastic volunteers we raise enough to build our Outdoor School.
 But sessions often have to be cancelled due to bad weather.

 1996 – Kishmul arrived, and he’s still here.
 He is our longest serving pony.
 We’ve had many pony friends over the years.

 2000 – John Anderson of John Anderson Butchers hears of our work and asks how he can help.
 Gill tells him we needed a roof over our heads.
 John adopts us as his Millennium Project and helps us raise £10,000.